smallkirby/hello-zig/NOTES.md

   - `*[N]T`: array.
 The length is determined at comptime.
 - If you slice with a comptime-known start/end position, you get a single-item array pointer (`*[N]T`) instead of slice.
   - The only difference between slice and single-item array pointer is that the formater performs bounds checking.
+- You can get the parent struct ot a field with `@fieldParentPtr()` like as `container_of()`.
+  - I'm not sure the return type of `@fieldParentPtr()`.
+Doc says it returns a pointer bit you can assign it to a struct variable.
+- You can return `type` from a function.
+Then you can assign it to a variable.
+- All the struct in Zig is annonymous.
+They are named depending on the context.
+- `Tuple` is a struct with anonymous fields.
+Argunent ot `print()` is a tuple!

 ## Zig ecosystem